Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Braves a 60% chance to win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Braves have a 51.2% chance of pulling out a win.

-- Atlanta has had an over/under set by oddsmakers 87 times, and have combined with opponents to go over the total in 47 of those games (47-37-3).
+- So far this season, Atlanta and its opponents have hit the over in 47 of its 88 games with a total.

-- The Braves have covered 50% of their games this season, going 7-7-0 ATS.
+- The Braves are 7-7-0 against the spread in their 14 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!